-Names of the Related Type of Brief Description Persons or Entities Relationship AMBER CAPITAL UK LLP/ AMBER FUNDS Contractual Amber Capital UK LLP is the investment manager of Oviedo Holdings, SARL; Amber Capital Investment Management ICAV -Amber Active Investors Fund; and Amber Capital Investment Management ICAV - Amber Global Opportunities Fund and it is vested with discretion to exercise voting rights for the funds under its management pursuant to written investment management agreements.
-The exercise of the voting rights is also subject to Amber Capital UK LLP's policies and procedures.
-VIVENDI, S.E./ Corporate Vivendi owns 1% of the share capital of
+Names of the Related Persons or Entities Type of Relationship Brief Description JOSEPH OUGHOURLIAN/ AMBER CAPITAL UK LLP Contractual Joseph Oughourlian controls Amber Capital UK LLP, which is the investment manager of Oviedo Holdings, SARL and Amber Capital Investment Management ICAV - Amber Global Opportunities Fund and it is vested with discretion to exercise voting rights for the funds under its management pursuant to written investment management agreements.
+The exercise of the voting rights is also subject to Amber Capital's policies and procedures.
+RUCANDIO, S.A/ AHERLOW INVERSIONES, S.L.
+Corporate Rucandio, S.A. controls indirectly 100% of the share capital of Aherlow Inversiones, throuh Timón, S.A.